Forms & Templates

 BEFORE proposing a new minor, discuss the idea with the Associate Dean and the Vice Provost to ensure there is university support.
 Unsupported proposals will not be advanced through the Integrated Curriculum Committee review process.

-To propose a new minor, navigate to Curriculog, click on the PROGRAM: [catalog year] New Minor / Certificate Form, then click on the checkmark to begin the proposal.
+To propose a new minor, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] New Minor / Certificate Form, then click on the checkmark to begin the proposal.

 New minors DO NOT require the CSU Chancellor's Office's approval or WSCUC's review.